 Today, I am a writer by trade.
-My stories have aired on NPR, I publish an annual anthology and produce a monthly poetry show in San Francisco (a city legendary for its literature), and I count some of the most inspiring poets and thinkers in the country as peers.
+My stories have aired on NPR, I publish an annual anthology and produce a monthly poetry show in San Francisco (a city legendary for its literature), and I count some of the most inspiring poets and thinkers in the country as dear friends and peers.
 I’ve read and taught at universities that likely would have laughed me out of admissions.
 My work has carried me across North America and the Pacific—teaching, performing, and discovering more and more to write about every day.

 Ladies and Gentlemen: Life after the Lab.

-It’s been a long road from itchy, despondent 20-something to bona fide professional artist, one that was fraught with many experiments and explosions along the way.
+It’s been a long road from itchy, despondent automaton to bona fide professional artist, one that was fraught with many experiments and explosions along the way.
 But looking back, I can pinpoint the exact decision that opened me up for a more fulfilling, creative life: the commitment to write every day, and to do it within a manageable, simple form and structure that would encourage me as I discovered my own voice.

 I started playing a writing game that kept me feeling excited without overwhelming me.
-It was a small, manageable commitment–just 50 words a day.
+It was a small commitment–just 50 words a day.
 After a few days I was putting together stories that I liked enough to share with my friends.
 Eventually, to make my job more survivable, I began recruiting my coworkers to write along with me, and all of us were amazed at how quickly a little daily practice sharpened our minds.